rgeraldes24/qrysm/INTEROP.md

+# TODO(rgeraldes24): links
-# Prysm Client Interoperability Guide
+# Qrysm Client Interoperability Guide

-This README details how to setup Prysm for interop testing for usage with other Ethereum consensus clients.
+This README details how to setup Qrysm for interop testing for usage with other Zond consensus clients.

 ## Installation & Setup

 1. Install [Bazel](https://docs.bazel.build/versions/master/install.html) **(Recommended)**
-2. `git clone https://github.com/prysmaticlabs/prysm && cd prysm`
+2. `git clone https://github.com/theQRL/qrysm && cd qrysm`
 3. `bazel build //...`

 ## Starting from Genesis

-Prysm supports a few ways to quickly launch a beacon node from basic configurations:
+Qrysm supports a few ways to quickly launch a beacon node from basic configurations:

 - `NumValidators + GenesisTime`: Launches a beacon node by deterministically generating a state from a num-validators flag along with a genesis time **(Recommended)**
 - `SSZ Genesis`: Launches a beacon node  from a .ssz file containing a SSZ-encoded, genesis beacon state

 ## Generating a Genesis State

-To setup the necessary files for these quick starts, Prysm provides a tool to generate a `genesis.ssz` from a deterministically generated set of validator private keys following the official interop YAML format [here](https://github.com/ethereum/eth2.0-pm/blob/master/interop/mocked_start).
+To setup the necessary files for these quick starts, Qrysm provides a tool to generate a `genesis.ssz` from a deterministically generated set of validator private keys following the official interop YAML format [here](https://github.com/ethereum/eth2.0-pm/blob/master/interop/mocked_start).